phil-opp/blog_os/blog/content/second-edition/posts/09-paging/index.md

 - The `writable` and `no execute` flags control whether the contents of the page are writeable or contain executable instructions respectively.
 - The `accessed` and `dirty` flags are automatically set by the CPU when a read or write to the page occurs.
 This information can be leveraged by the operating system e.g. to decide which pages to swap out or whether the page contents were modified since the last save to disk.
 - The `write through caching` and `disable cache` flags allow to control the caches for every page individually.
-- The `user accessible` flag makes a page available to userspace code, otherwise it is only aaccessible when the CPU is in kernel mode.
+- The `user accessible` flag makes a page available to userspace code, otherwise it is only accessible when the CPU is in kernel mode.
 This feature can be used to make [system calls] faster by keeping the kernel mapped while an userspace program is running.
-However, the [Spectre] vulnerability can allow userspace programs to read these pages nontheless.
+However, the [Spectre] vulnerability can allow userspace programs to read these pages nonetheless.
 - The `global` flag signals to the hardware that a page is available in all address spaces and thus does not need to be removed from the translation cache (see the section about the TLB below) on address space switches.
 This flag is commonly used together with a cleared `user accessible` flag to map the kernel code to all address spaces.
 - The `huge page` flag allows to create pages of larger sizes by letting the entries of the level 2 or level 3 page tables directly point to a mapped frame.
 With this bit set, the page size increases by factor 512 to either 2MiB = 512 * 4KiB for level 2 entries or even 1GiB = 512 * 2MiB for level 3 entries.
 The advantage of using larger pages is that fewer lines of the translation cache and fewer page tables are needed.